cmu-ci-lab/MitsubaToFRenderer/README.md

 # Mitsuba_clt
-mitsuba_clt extends the functionality of mitsuba renderer 0.5.0 by adding perspective projector, orthographic projector, coded perspective camera and coded orthogrpahic camera to it.
+mitsuba_clt extends the functionality of mitsuba renderer 0.5.0 by adding perspective projector, orthographic projector, coded perspective camera and coded orthographic camera to it.

 ## Gompiling the extended renderer

-To compile Mitsuba_clt, you need to follow build instructions inside [Mitusba documentation](https://www.mitsuba-renderer.org/releases/current/documentation.pdf), yet at the step of
+To compile Mitsuba_clt, you need to follow build instructions inside [Mitsuba documentation](https://www.mitsuba-renderer.org/releases/current/documentation.pdf), yet at the step of
 ```
 hg clone https://www.mitsuba-renderer.org/hg/mitsuba
 ```